MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 The Employee Ideas app is the PowerApps version of the Azure based Great Ideas app template.
 The app enables the Teams users to set up and configure an idea campaign.
 An idea campaign is a category for grouping ideas around common themes.

-Teams users can also perform following activities:
+Teams users can also perform the following activities:

-* Configure a standard submission form that employees need to submit for each idea.
+* Configure a standard submission form that employees must submit for each idea.
 * Review and manage the ideas and list of campaigns.
 * Modify and delete campaigns.
 * Review leader boards of ideas.